Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 With the Empire Casino and Grosvenor Casino directly on the square and the Hippodrome Casino close to the station, Leicester Square is the perfect place for a spot of gambling.

-There’s no need to dress like Bond or have thousands of pounds to play with as the West End casinos offer a casual but fun environment where you can also enjoy dinner at one of their several restaurants, a few cocktails at the bar and regular live music.
+There’s no need to dress like Bond or have thousands of pounds to play.
+The West End casinos offer a casual but fun environment where you can also enjoy dinner at one of their several restaurants, a few cocktails at the bar, and regular live music.

-Remember to check out the Balcony Bar in the Empire which has beautiful views of the square.
+Check out the Balcony Bar in the Empire Casino which has some beautiful views over the square.

 See a Show inside the Hippodrome Casino